Eye contact is effortless without emotional blocks

 Eye contact is effortless without emotional blocks.
 So if you have trouble making eye contact, you may have blocks to integrate.

 But: these blocks are probably there for a reason, so they must be integrated carefully.
-(This also means that forcing eye contact can actually be dangerous.)
+(Corollary: forcing eye contact can harm you.)

 How could I help every attendee notice and integrate their blocks?